Build Sheet by VIN Lookup Made Easy

 Can a VIN show car features?

-Yes, the VIN can reveal the vehicle’s trim, engine type, interior features, and other factory-installed options.
+Yes, the VIN can show the vehicle’s trim, engine type, interior features, and other factory-installed options.
 You can access this information through the build sheet.

 What number in the VIN indicates where it was built?